nika-d/Frontend-Forest/blogpost/Intro.md

 In Germany they say: "Wir sehen den Wald vor lauter Bäumen nicht." - "We dont see the forest because of all the trees."

-In Frontend, its the other way around, we stray through the forest of frameworks and dont see the big mother mamuth tree - the DOM.
+In Frontend, its the other way around, we stray through the forest of frameworks and dont see the big mother Redwoodtree - the DOM.

 This article is about the DOM, which may guide us on the right path towards a frontend architecture independent of the framework.